earchibong/Springboot-EC2-Jenkins/documentationa.md

 Here's an overview of the steps that will be included in the job:
 - Check out the source code from the GitHub repository.
-- Build the Spring Boot app with Maven or Gradle.
 - Build the Docker image and tag it with the ECR repository URL.
 - Push the Docker image to the ECR repository.
-- Deploy the Docker image to ECS using a task definition and a service.
+- Deploy the Docker image to EC2 using docker-compose.

 <br>